gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi sighed.
 "Forecastle has been taken.
 If there is a window left unbroken in the Hardeck, I didn't see it.
-The Tinhead soldiers had the militia pile their spears and bows in the square, then sent them home.
+The Tinhead soldiers had the militia pile their spears and bows in Mapmarket Square, then sent them home.
 The captain's guards, *la*, they are in the stock pens.
 Or the infirmary, or dead."

 "What about Starboard Town?"
 Erileine asked anxiously.